Marti242/Mixnet-Optimizer/README.md

-## ❗❗❗ For the new project version, please check the `optimizer-0.0.2` branch.
-Documentation is coming soon.
+## ❗❗❗ For the new project version, please check the `optimizer-0.0.2` branch. ❗❗❗

 ---